Nexmo/station/_tutorials/olympus/link-facebook-page.md

 ---
 title: Link your Facebook Page to your Nexmo account
-description: In this Task you see how to link your Facebook Page to your Nexmo account.
+description: In this step you learn how to link your Facebook Page to your Nexmo account.
 This process is validating using a JWT associated with an application in your Nexmo account.
 ---

 # Link your Facebook Page to your Nexmo account